IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

 ## Bad Analogies (Discard, Recap)

+- Popular analogies (water, roles, triangle, Cerberus) fail to capture the biblical and philosophical distinctions:
-- Water states ⇒ sequential, not co-eternal
+  - Water states: sequential, not co-eternal.
-- One-man-three-roles ⇒ modalism
+  - One-man-three-roles: modalism (one person, three masks).
-- Parts/triangles ⇒ composition fallacies
-- Cerberus ⇒ limited creaturely image at best
+  - Triangle/parts: composition error (God is not made of parts).
+  - Cerberus: creaturely, not divine; helpful only as a springboard.
-- Prefer precise terms: persons vs. nature
+- Use precise terms: "person" (who), "nature" (what).

 ---

 ## Logical Structure (Not a Contradiction)

+- Trinity is not a logical contradiction:
-- One God in three persons = one nature, three hypostases
+  - "One God in three persons" means one divine nature (essence), three personal subjects (hypostases).
-- 3 persons ≠ 1 person (category error)
-- Predication vs. identity: “Son is God” = divine by nature
-- Preserve monotheism; allow real distinctions
-- Biblical language aligns with predication
+  - The claim is not "3 persons = 1 person" (which would be incoherent).
+- Key: distinguish between "who" (person) and "what" (nature/essence).

 ---

 ## Identity & Leibniz’s Law (Basics)

-- Identity = reflexive, symmetric, transitive
-- Indiscernibility of identicals (Leibniz’s Law)
-- NT authors didn’t frame in modern identity logic
-- Their usage resists “Father = Son” identity claims
+- Modern identity: a = a; if a = b, then all properties of a = all properties of b (Leibniz’s Law).
+- NT authors did not use identity logic; their statements ("Father is God", "Son is God") are not identity claims.
+- Example: "Father is God" ≠ "God is the Father" (not interchangeable).
-- Avoid overreading “is” as identity
+- Avoid reading biblical "is" as strict identity.

 ---

 ## The “Is” of Language

+- Philosophers distinguish:
-- “Is” of identity (“Clark Kent is Superman”)
+  - "Is" of identity: "Clark Kent is Superman" (same individual).
-- “Is” of predication (“Elizabeth is Queen”)
+  - "Is" of predication: "Elizabeth is Queen" (holds a property/role).
-- “Is” of constitution (“Statue is bronze”)
+  - "Is" of constitution: "Statue is bronze" (material).
-- Trinitarian “is” typically predicative
-- Prevents modalism and tritheism claims
+- Trinitarian "is" is usually predicative: "Son is God" = Son is fully divine, not identical to the Father.

 ---

 ## One Essence, Three Persons (Clarification)

-- Three persons share one undivided divine essence; not three gods
+- Three persons (Father, Son, Spirit) share one undivided divine essence.
-- Distinctions are about who (persons), not what (nature/being)
+- Not three gods; distinctions are personal, not essential.
+- Analogy: Peter, James, John share human nature, but are distinct persons.

 ---

 ## Ancient vs. Modern “Person”

-- Patristic: rational hypostasis (individual with intellect/will)
+- Patristic: "person" = rational hypostasis (individual with intellect/will).
-- Modern: center of self-consciousness, agency
+- Modern: "person" = center of self-consciousness, agency.
-- Significant overlap for Trinity discourse
-- Cappadocians imply robust psychological personhood
+- Cappadocians: three hypostases with mutual knowledge, love, will—close to modern personhood.
-- Supports three “I”s in one divine nature
+- Trinity: three "I"s in one divine nature.

 ---

 ## Craig’s Model (Tri-Personal Soul)

-- God: one immaterial soul with three complete rational faculties
+- God is one immaterial soul with three complete sets of rational faculties (each sufficient for personhood).
-- Each faculty sufficient for personhood (three centers of “I”)
-- Not three souls; one divine mind with tri-personal plenitude
+- Not three souls; one divine mind with three centers of self-consciousness.
-- Preserves unity, equality, distinction
-- Cerberus analogy: illustrative, not evidential
+- Cerberus analogy: one being, three consciousnesses (but God is rational, not animal).
+- This model preserves unity, equality, and distinction.

 ---

 ## Objection: Tritheism?

+- Tritheism = three gods (three substances).
-- Reply: one soul/nature, not three substances
+- Craig's model: one soul/nature, three personal faculties.
-- No partitioning; faculties belong to one being
+- No partitioning; faculties belong to one being.
-- Perichoretic unity (mutual indwelling)
+- Perichoresis: mutual indwelling, perfect unity.
-- One will in perfect harmony vs. three wills? (see next)
+- One will in perfect harmony (not three conflicting wills).
-- Distinguish “faculty-sets” from conflicting volitions

 ---

 ## Unity of Will and Action

-- Classical view: one will in God (nature-will)
+- Classical doctrine: one divine will (nature-will).
-- Personal “modes” of willing harmonize perfectly
-- Economic submission without ontological inequality
-- Single divine operation ad extra (inseparable operations)
-- Co-liberation, not competition
+- Each person acts in perfect harmony; economic submission (Son submits to Father) does not imply ontological inequality.
+- "Inseparable operations": God acts as one in creation, redemption, etc.

 ---

 ## Explanatory Payoff

-- Monotheism upheld (numerical oneness of nature)
+- Monotheism upheld: one divine nature.
-- Full deity of each person
+- Full deity of each person: all attributes shared.
-- Real interpersonal relations
+- Real interpersonal relations: genuine "I-Thou" dialogue.
-- Coherent prayer/worship patterns
+- Coherent prayer/worship: fits biblical patterns.
-- Avoids logical collapse to modalism or tritheism
+- Avoids collapse to modalism (one person) or tritheism (three gods).

 ---

 ## Alternative Models (Quick Survey)

-- Latin (one nature subsisting in three relations)
+- Latin: one nature subsisting in three relations.
-- Social (three centers of consciousness in unity)
+- Social: three centers of consciousness in unity.
-- Relative Identity (same God, not same person)
+- Relative Identity: same God, not same person.
-- Material constitution analogies (limited)
+- Material constitution: limited analogy.
-- Craig’s model: a social-leaning, single-soul account
+- Craig’s model: social-leaning, single-soul account.

 ---

 ## Coherence Recap (Short Form)

-- Different senses of “one” resolve alleged paradox
+- Different senses of "one" resolve the apparent paradox.
-- Predication explains biblical “is God” language
+- Predication explains "is God" language in Scripture.
-- Identity logic misreads avoided
+- Identity logic misreads avoided.
-- Persons/nature distinction primary
+- Persons/nature distinction is primary.
-- Philosophical and biblical alignment
+- Philosophical and biblical alignment achieved.

----

-## Discussion (Coherence)

-- Which model best fits your intuitions and Scripture?
-- Where does language still confuse your audience?
-- What is your favorite “guardrail” to keep?

 ---